These people know five languages: advice from polyglots on how to master a foreign speech

 Ekaterina Pustovit - financial crime expert

 Fluent in four foreign languages: English, Polish, French and Turkish; at a basic level knows eleven more, including Spanish, Hebrew and Finnish.

 “The first language I started writing in was English.
 When I was 5 years old, my parents and I moved to Israel, where I studied English.
-Therefore, the first language that I began to write was exactly English, - says Ekaterina. - When I returned to Ukraine at the age of nine, I corrected the mistakes of the teacher, for which I constantly received low marks.
-My parents and I also lived in the USA (for about four years) and in Finland.
+Therefore, the first language that she began to write was English, says Ekaterina. - When I returned to Ukraine at the age of nine, I corrected the mistakes of the teacher, for which I constantly received low marks.
+In addition, my parents and I lived in the USA (about four years) and in Finland.
 During this time, I improved my English and learned a little Finnish.
-However, the second was much more difficult, because at school we were taught perfect Finnish, which the locals don't really use.
+However, the second one was much more difficult, because at school we were taught perfect Finnish, which the locals don’t really use.”

 She began to study Turkish at the university.
 The reason for this was academic interest and a boyfriend from Turkey.

 “And now I live in Poland and over the past four years I have learned Polish to perfection thanks to courses, as well as independent work,” says the polyglot.
 “Now I’m getting my doctorate at Lancaster University and I’ve come to the point where I don’t know which language is easier for me to communicate in.
 In England they think I'm English.
 When I speak Polish, I do it not with a Ukrainian accent, but with English.
 At A2 level I speak eleven languages.
 This is the basic level that helps me communicate with foreigners on everyday topics.”

 “At work, I get paid extra for knowing foreign languages, so I have the highest income in the crime department where I work,” says Ekaterina.

 Before learning any foreign language, in her opinion, you need to: